 It is important that we can demonstrate a five year supply.
 If a local planning authority cannot show that they are meeting this requirement, their policies with regards to residential development will be considered to be "out of date".
 Planning officers would then be less able to resist all but the most inappropriate housing development without the risk that decisions would be overturned at appeal under the presumption in favour of sustainable development, as set out in the National Planning Policy Framework (NPPF).

-Our five year housing land supply is calculated as 6.67 years for the 5 year period 1 April 2017 to 31 March 2022.
+Our five year housing land supply is calculated as 6.67 years for the five year period 1 April 2017 to 31 March 2022.

 The below policy advice notes provide further background and guidance on how the five year supply has been calculated.